alttch/stm32f1-modbus-example/README.md

 Input registers 0 and 1 contain processed frame counter (big-endian u32).

-Rmodbus used with "smallcontext" features, so only registers 0-999 (all types) are accessible.
+Rmodbus used with "smallcontext" feature, so only registers 0-999 (all types) are accessible.

 Enjoy!